 Japanese Honeysuckle

-It was introduced from Eastern Asia to Long Island, NY in 1806 for ornamental use and erosional control.
-They out-compete native honeysuckles and other native shrubs and plants.
-Japanese honeysuckle is also known to impact forest regeneration as it reduces the quality of wildlife habitat, particularly for forest-dependent birds.
+Japanese honeysuckle was introduced from Eastern Asia to Long Island, NY, in 1806 for ornamental use and erosion control.
+It outcompetes native honeysuckles and other native shrubs and plants.
+Japanese honeysuckle is also known to impact forest regeneration, reducing the quality of wildlife habitat, particularly for forest-dependent birds.

 Norway Maple

-It was introduced in Europe by an explorer in 1756.
+Norwegian maples were introduced to Europe by an explorer in 1756.
 They have very shallow roots and produce a great deal of shade, which makes it difficult for grass and other plant species to grow in the understory.
 Norway maples are also rapid seed producers and tolerant of many different environments.

 English Ivy

 It was introduced in Europe in the early 1700s when colonists imported the plant as an easy-to-grow evergreen groundcover.
-It is known to wrap around trees and branches, which prevents the leaves of a tree from accessing sunlight and moisture.
-It causes trees to become undernourished while providing the perfect environment for insects and other pests.
+It is known to wrap around trees and branches, preventing the leaves of a tree from accessing sunlight and moisture.
+This causes trees to become undernourished while providing the perfect environment for insects and other pests.

 Japanese Rose